temporalio/documentation/docs/concepts/what-is-a-claimmapper-plugin.md

 `GetClaims` is customizable, and can be modified with the `temporal.WithClaimMapper` server option.
 Temporal also offers a default JWT `ClaimMapper` for your use.

-A typical approach is for `ClaimMapper` to interpret custom `Claims` from a caller's JWT access token, such as membership in groups, and map them to Temporal roles for the user.
+A typical approach is for `ClaimMapper` to interpret custom `Claims` from a caller's JSON Web Token (JWT), such as membership in groups, and map them to Temporal roles for the user.
 The subject information from the caller's TLS certificate can also be a parameter in determining roles.

 ### `AuthInfo`